return42/sphkerneldoc/linux_src_doc/net/batman-adv/types_h.rst

     last tt changeset this node received from the orig node

 tt_buff_len
     length of the last tt changeset this node received from the orig node

 tt_buff_lock
     lock that protects tt_buff and tt_buff_len

 tt_lock
     prevents from updating the table while reading it.
-Table update is made up by two operations (data structure update and metdata -CRC/TTVN- recalculation) and they have to be executed atomically in order to avoid another thread to read the table/metadata between those.
+Table update is made up by two operations (data structure update and metdata -CRC/TTVN-recalculation) and they have to be executed atomically in order to avoid another thread to read the table/metadata between those.

 bcast_bits
     bitfield containing the info which payload broadcast originated from this orig node this host already has seen (relative to last_bcast_seqno)

 last_bcast_seqno
     last broadcast sequence number received by this host